-- 1. Long term exposure to silica dust could cause lung damage. - 2.
-See the MSDS sheets in your instruction manual or here: hotkilns.com/msds. - 3.
-Exercise proper caution when mixing the dry powder and when removing it from your shelves. - 4.
-Use a NIOSH approved particulate respirator for dust and use proper ventilation.
+1. Long term exposure to silica dust could cause lung damage.

+2. Exercise proper caution when mixing the dry powder and when removing it from your shelves.

+4. Use a NIOSH approved particulate respirator for dust and use proper ventilation.
 You can buy these from safety supply houses.
-(NIOSH_approval #TC-21C-132 is an example).
+(NIOSH\approval #TC-21C-132 is an example).